maxcrous/perlin_noise/README.md

-# perlin_noise
+# Perlin noise
-2D Perlin noise w/ visualisations
+2D Perlin noise in Python and a jupyter notebook visualizing each step in the algorithm.